Bathroom Lights & LED Bathroom Lights

 Wall sconces and bathroom wall lights enhance certain areas of the bathroom and can light up an architectural feature or a painting, or simply provide extra soft light in an area that is otherwise shadowy.
 You can also create a pleasing symmetrical feature by highlighting a door and also an opposite window, creating a nice lighting effect on both sides of the room.
 You need to make sure that wall lights in the bathroom are mounted at sufficient height to get the light flowing around the room.

 Also consider the energy efficiency of the bulbs and the light fittings you use in the bathroom.
-Since these lights will be in regular use it is a good idea to install energy saving bathroom bulbs and lights that reduce your energy bill as well as your environmental impact.
+Since these lights will be in regular use it is a good idea to install energy saving light bulbs and lights that reduce your energy bill as well as your environmental impact..

 The bathroom requires more thought than other rooms in the home.
 IP ratings need to be considered with a minimum of IP44 required for zones 1 and 2.